Vintage Textiles from Central Asia for display and sale

 In the years 1918- 1920 Russian Bolsheviks helped the Kyrgyz tribes expel the Tzarist Russians who had colonized their land.

 But then the Soviets insisted that Kyrgyzstan was now a Soviet state.
-The Kyrgyz had to give up their nomadic ways, join collective farms, and settle down.
+The Kyrgyz nomads were forced to join collective farms, give up their nomadic ways, and settle down.
 The Soviet system lasted from 1921 to 1991.
-For 70 years

 the Kyrgyz were encouraged to give up their customs and become Soviet citizens.
 Creating Tush Kyiz was discouraged and ridiculed, considered inappropriate for the new Soviet citizen.
-The wall embroideries were all but abandoned by the 1960s.
+The art of the Tush Kyiz was all but abandoned by the 1960s.

 Tush Kyiz are visual prayers--prayers for protection and prosperity, prayers for wisdom and remembrance, for hoped-for children and for honoring ancestors and culture.